mchakravarty/goalsapp/README.md

 2. The use of enums with associated types to keep track of UI modes (UI state machine).
 3. The use of FRP-ish change streams to propagate updates in a structured manner.

+## Talk

+This app served as a running example in my talk [A Type is Worth a Thousand Tests](https://speakerdeck.com/mchakravarty/a-type-is-worth-a-thousand-tests).

 ## Scope

 The app is quite minimal on purpose.
 However, the following is a list of improvments that will make it into a more comprehensive example: